 1. I release PHPUnit 12.5.22 and PHPUnit 13.1.6 with the security fix.

 2. I publish information about the security vulnerability fixed in PHPUnit 12.5.22 and PHPUnit 13.1.6 here.
-As only PHPUnit 12.5.21 and PHPUnit 13.1.5 were affected by the issue, I configure the affected versions to be 12.5.21 and 13.1.5.
+As only PHPUnit 12.5.21 and PHPUnit 13.1.5 were affected by the issue, I record 12.5.21 and 13.1.5 as the affected versions.

 4. Packagist imports the security advisory from the GitHub Advisory Database.

-6. I have a discussion with Nils Adermann and Jordi Boggiano, the maintainers of Composer and Packagist, about this situation and learn that data from FriendsOfPHP/security-advisories has precedence over data from the GitHub Advisory Database.
+8. I have a discussion with Nils Adermann and Jordi Boggiano, the maintainers of Composer and Packagist, about this situation and learn that data from FriendsOfPHP/security-advisories has precedence over data from the GitHub Advisory Database.

-8. Packagist imports the security advisory from FriendsOfPHP/security-advisories.
+10. Packagist imports the security advisory from FriendsOfPHP/security-advisories.

 Although this episode cost me part of my weekend, it demonstrates that the Automatic Security Blocking introduced in Composer 2.9 works as intended.